ashuio/shavee/README.md

 ## Use shavee with PAM to auto unlock homedir

-This program uses the pam_exec.so module to execute during the login process.
+This program comes with a pam module to execute during the login process.

 simply add the following line to your desired pam login method file.